Iterable/iterable-swift-sdk/AnonymousUserEventTracking.md

 ## Class Introduction

 The `AnonymousUserManager` class is responsible for managing anonymous user sessions and tracking events.
+The `AnonymousUserManager+Functions` class is contains util functions and `CriteriaCompletionChecker` struct which contains criteria checking logic.
-It includes methods for updating sessions, tracking events (i.e regular, update cart and purchase) and create a user if criterias are met.
+It includes methods for updating sessions, tracking events (i.e custom event, update cart, update user and purchase) and create a user if criterias are met.
 We call track methods of this class internally to make sure we have tracked the events even when user is NOT logged in and after certain criterias are met we create a user and logs them automatically and sync events through Iterable API.

 ## Class Structure